 Please note, the epub2 validator FlightCrew has been converted to a plugin for Sigil 0.8.900 and later.

-This plugin remains unchanged from the last release and can be downloaded from the official Sigil-Ebook flightcrew repository if you have not already installed it.
+This plugin has been updated for Sigil-0.9.3 (and later).
+It can be downloaded from the official Sigil-Ebook flightcrew repository if you have not already installed it.

 Attention Mac OS X Users

 Per the recommendation of http://www.python.org (see https://www.python.org/download/mac/tcltk/), due to bugs and the age of Apple’s internal Tcl library, you should also download and install ActiveState’s ActiveTcl Community Edition.
-To get the latest bug fixes, Sigil-0.9.2’s embedded Python has been linked with the very latest version: Tcl 22.214.171.124
+To get the latest bug fixes, Sigil-0.9.11’s embedded Python has been linked with version: Tcl 220.127.116.11

 We may not redistribute this Package with Sigil due to ActiveState’s binary non-redistribution policy.

-So please, if you have not already done so, download and install this version of ActiveState’s Active Tcl Community Edition, until we get a chance to do our own build of Tcl 126.96.36.199 from source for future releases.
+So please, if you have not already done so download and install this version of ActiveState’s Active Tcl Community Edition, until we get a chance to do our own build of Tcl 8.6.X from source for future releases.
 ActiveState is a primary contributor to http://www.python.org and a respected and trusted source for python and tcl/tk related binaries on both Windows and Mac OS X.